ge-high-assurance/RACK/assist/README.md

 The ASSIST toolkit contains several tools that can be used with RACK.

  * ASSIST-DC -- Data Collection
  * ASSIST-DI -- Data Ingestion
  * ASSIST-DV -- Data Verification
  * ASSIST-SADL -- SADL translation
  * ASSIST-RACKLIB -- RACK library

 ## ASSIST-DC -- Data Collection

+  > Tools: `assist/databin/{ar,gcc,make,tar,...}`

   This portion of the toolkit represents a case study in the integration of ARCOS data collection into the development process